 - Nationwide: $22.42

 These rates are close to what the studies and experts suggest.

 As you can see, the difference in price between the providers will definitely add up over time.
 If you’re looking for the cheapest renters insurance, the best thing to do is to compare quotes from at least two providers.

 Although there aren’t as many discount opportunities when compared with homeowners insurance, taking advantage of all available discounts can result in big savings.

-|4||American Family||Competitive Rates|
+|4||American Family||Competitive rates|

-|5||State Farm||Policy Management|
+|5||State Farm||Policy management|